IMPACT-MH

 About IMPACT-MH

 The Individually Measured Phenotypes to Advance Computational Translation in Mental Health (IMPACT-MH) consortium was established with a goal to harness the power of big data to address the complexity and heterogeneity of mental disorders, ultimately improving patient care and outcomes.
-The consortium includes eight U01 awardees from eight different institutions across the county and a U24 awardee located at Yale University, New Haven, CT.
+The consortium includes eight U01 awardees from eight different institutions across the country and a U24 awardee located at Yale University, New Haven, CT.

 The IMPACT-MH Data Coordination Center (DCC) is a partnership between Yale University, Mayo Clinic, University of Pennsylvania, and NIH/NIMH to bring together informaticians, data scientists, and mental health specialists to facilitate data collection, harmonization, and curation to improve health outcomes.